 Today’s post is a guest contribution from long-time friend, Bishop Ronald Wilson.
-He currently serves as the General Superintendent of the Congregational Holiness Church, a position he has held since 2003.
+He served as the General Superintendent of the Congregational Holiness Church from 2003-2017.
 As a longtime church leader, he has spent countless hours in the study of the topic he has written about.
 Enjoy today’s offering and as always, please know that your comments and interaction are welcomed. ~ William

 Stewardship is most often viewed from the sole perspective of finances.
 When churches speak of stewardship Sunday, it usually pertains to setting a short-term goal for a special project or perhaps a yearly budget for ministry outreach and proposed operating expenses.
 Pledges are made and promises are given with respect to each individual’s desired participation in attaining a certain goal.